heretere/qualified-zipper/README.md

 ### Description

-Qualified Zipper is a chrome extension with the purpose of zipping up a distribution hosted on https://qualified.io
+Qualified Zipper is a chromium-based extension with the purpose of zipping up a distribution hosted on https://qualified.io

 ### Why?